hoovejd/twisted_examples/README.md

 ### Tutorial 003
-To test this navigate to http://localhost:8880/temp1
+To test this navigate to http://localhost:8880/temp1 To test this navigate to http://localhost:8880/temp2 To test this navigate to http://localhost:8880/temp3

 ### Tutorial 004
 I couldn't get the encoding to work right for this one.
 To test use http://localhost:8880/2012